mlabs-haskell/cem-script/docs/arch_principles.md

 ## Potential obstacles

 * Ease and optimality of backend compilation
-* Robustnes of SMT conversion and overall normalization
+* Robustness of SMT conversion and overall normalization
 * Possibility for parsing and correct offchain usage of almost-determinacy
 * Having enough information for Tx submit retrying strategies
-* Desing for using custom Datum properties is not obvious
+* Design for using custom Datum properties is not obvious

 # CEM machine design